Discussing Business Strategies

 Encourage, help, and reward your employees to start writing your company’s training manual for every function in the business.

 They will appreciate the value and trust you place in them and their skills and ideas.
 And you’ll wind up with a standardized set of systems that deliver customer satisfaction, more transactions, and a business that can run itself.

-So the message for this episode is that your company’s success and wellbeing is completely dependent upon why you do what you do.
+So the message for this episode is that your company’s success and wellbeing are completely dependent upon why you do what you do.
 And then developing your people and processes and knowing your numbers, which we’ll touch on in upcoming episodes.

 I hope you found some value in those messages.
 I appreciate your spending your time and attention with us.
 Good luck out there and create a great day.